The above image must be cropped to 710px wide.

 Research Priority Areas (RPAs)

 Applications will be judged competitively based on the likelihood that the proposed research plan and scope of work will result in robust preliminary data to support strong proposals for extramural funding.
-Other important considerations include scientific merit, relevance to human milk and lactation research and the annual Research Priority Areas, innovation, overall feasibility of the proposed plan, the track record of success of the research team, and the potential for future extramural funding.
+Other important considerations include scientific merit, relevance to human milk and lactation research and the annual Research Priority Areas, innovation, overall feasibility of the proposed plan, and the track record of success of the research team.

 A review committee, composed of faculty members representing a wide range of expertise, will review the applications and provide a ranked list to the Center Director.
 Feedback for each proposal will be provided in a timely manner after final funding decisions have been made.